 To ensure every child receives the best care, we welcome parents and caregivers as vital members of the patient’s care team.
 From their very first encounter, we want family members to be actively involved their experience at the Children’s Cancer Hospital, making decisions and partnering with the care team whenever possible.
-We’ve also established a Parent and Family Advisory Council and a Teen Advisory Council.
+We’ve also established a four patient and family advisory councils.
 Through these groups, we get ideas and suggestions about how to improve our patient and caregiver experiences.

 Some of the diseases we treat:

 - Brain Tumors

 - Ewing's Sarcoma

 - Hematology Disorders

 - Wilms' Tumor

 [I] know the joy of belonging to a growing second family - my cancer family, the patients, caregivers and care team I met during my cancer treatment.
 They are the people who walked this journey with me and who I now walk with as an experienced traveler to guide, help and support.

 February 15, 2016